• Skip to primary navigation

 Dried shiitake mushrooms (whole & powdered)

-I usually buy a bag of dried shiitake mushrooms for adding to soup broths.
+I usually buy a bag of Dynasty dried shiitake mushrooms for adding to soup broths.

-Also, shiitake mushroom powder is AMAZING as an instant umami boost to soups, stir-fry, fried rice, gravies and more.
+Blend or grind the dried shiitakes to make homemade mushroom powder, which is AMAZING as an instant umami boost to soups, stir-fry, fried rice, gravies and more.
 Highly recommend it.

 Nori